Skip to main content

 How to get your deposit back

-You could get your deposit back as soon as you and your landlord have agreed on the amount to be returned.
+You could get your deposit back as soon as you and your landlord have agreed on the amount.

 [Use the subject: Return of my deposit]